 From the above compound table it is clear that the performance of slick tires is highly dependent on the temperature of the tire itself.
-A warm slick tire has a temperature of around 80 – 100 °C. Conventional tires do not even reach such temperatures and would lose their properties at these temperatures.
+Warmed up slick tire has a temperature of around 80 – 100 °C. Conventional tires do not even reach such temperatures and would lose their properties at these temperatures.
 Slick tires need to be kept within their temperature window during the race, below the optimum temperature range (so called “cold”) they have very little grip.
-An unheated slick tire has significantly less grip even compared to a normal sports tire.
+It can be said that, an unheated slick tire has significantly less grip even compared to a normal sports tire.

-Keeping the tires in the optimum temperature range so that they are sufficiently warm can only really be done in hard track racing.
+Keeping the tires in the optimum temperature range so that they are sufficiently warm can only really be done in hard racing on the track.
 In normal traffic, the optimum temperature window is virtually impossible to achieve.
-That’s why slick tires don’t make sense as an alternative on the circuits even in dry weather, not to mention the fact that they are banned for normal road use.
+This is why slick tyres don’t make sense for fast driving on county roads in dry weather, you won’t be able to keep them warm.
+Not to mention the fact that they are banned for normal road use.

 In order to allow the racer to make the most of the tires immediately after the start, so-called tire heating blanket are used.
 These tire warmers warm up the tire until the last moment before the start.
 Ideally, the temperature should be the same across the entire width of the tire.